-WordNet's ontological commitments are more demanding to be explicitated, but many results are already available.
-For example, an incremental methodology has been adopted, reusing the DOLCE foundational ontology (Gangemi et al. 2002), in order to revise or to reorganize WordNet synset taxonomies and relations (see also paragraph 3.2.1).
-Substantial work has been done on the refinement of the hyponym/hyperonym relations, which have being investigated since several years.
 WordNet synonymy is a relation between words, not concepts, therefore we should assume that the synonymy relation (synsets in WordNet) is an equivalence class of words (or phrases), sharing the same meaning within an ontology.
 Consequently, two words are synonyms when their intended meaning in WordNet is the same.
 This will be referred to as assumption A2 ("synset as meaning equivalence class").

 However, we have no formal definition of words in WordNet that allows us to create equivalence classes (synsets) analytically (i.e., to state semantic equivalences).
 Instead, we have pre-formal synsets that have been validated by lexicographers with an intuition that could be formalized as semantic equivalence.
 Part of this intuition is conveyed by textual definitions (called glosses).
-No claim of completeness is made though.
 This will be referred as assumption A3 ("glosses as axiomatizations").
-In this paper we are trying to formalize such intuition.
+We are trying to formalize such intuition.